Helensburgh, New South Wales: Geography

 The town is on the Woronora Plateau.
 To the southeast, it is separated from Otford in the Hacking River valley below by a high ridge but linked to it by the South Coast Railway and Otford Road.
 It is separated from Waterfall by Garawarra State Conservation Area and the former Garawarra sanitorium but linked to it by the South Coast Railway with tight bends descending from the line's highest point at Waterfall to Helensburgh Station.
 To the north of Helensburgh and east of the railway line are the two segments of the Garawarra State Conservation Area and Royal National Park.
 Helensburgh is beyond the Sydney metropolitan train service which finishes at Waterfall.

-Helensburgh is the northernmost settlement of the Wollongong Local Government Area and is above and to the north of the Illawarra escarpment and region's northernmost point of Bald Hill.
-Helensburgh has an uncrowded, friendly, carefree, and close-knit community with proximity to the beach and overall quiet, unpolluted bush surroundings.
+Helensburgh is the northernmost settlement of the Wollongong Local Government Area and is above and to the north of the Illawarra escarpment and the region's northernmost point of Bald Hill.
+Helensburgh has proximity to the beach and overall quiet, unpolluted bush surroundings.